Stillman's Question for Exterior Algebras and Herzog's Conjecture on Betti Numbers of Syzygy Modules: Introduction

 Let $K$ be a field and let $S$ be the symmetric algebra of some finite dimensional $K$-vector space.
-Stillman \cite[Problem 3.14]{PS} asked the following question: Can the projective dimension $\pd_S(S/I)$ of a homogeneous ideal $I$ be bounded purely in terms of the number and degrees of the minimal generators of $I$?
-This question remains open, but several significant cases have been settled affirmatively; in particular, Ananyan and Hochster \cite{AH} have proved the case were all generators have degree at most $2$.
-(More recently Ananyan and Hochster have announced improvements to this result including a proof of Stillman's Question for ideals generated in degree at most $4$ in almost all characteristics.)
-Furthering interest in this question was Caviglia's proof that the question above is equivalent to the same question where $\pd_S(S/I)$ is replaced with $\reg(S/I)$, the Castelnuovo-Mumford regularity of $S/I$ (cf. \cite[Theorem 2.4]{MS}).
-In particular, this result implies that the regularity of an ideal in a polynomial ring $S$ generated by $n$ quadric forms is bounded in terms of $n$ alone.
+Stillman \cite[Problem 3.14]{PS} posed the following question: Can the projective dimension $\pd_S(S/I)$ of a homogeneous ideal $I$ be bounded purely in terms of the number and degrees of the minimal generators of $I$?
+Caviglia showed that this question was equivalent to the parallel question where one replaces projective dimension by regularity. (cf. \cite[Theorem 2.4]{MS}) Ananyan-Hochster \cite{AH} recently gave a positive answer to this question in full generality.

-Now let $E$ be the exterior algebra of a finite dimensional $K$-vector space.
-While resolutions over $E$ need not be finite, the regularity $\reg_E(M)$ of a finitely generated $E$-module is finite.
+Now let $E$ be the positively graded exterior algebra of a finite dimensional $K$-vector space.
+While resolutions over $E$ need not be finite, the regularity $\reg_E(M)$ of a finitely generated $E$-module is finite since $E$ is a Koszul algebra.
 Here $\reg_E(M)$ is defined as

 Irena Peeva posed the following variant of Stillman's Question at the Joint Introductory Workshop at MSRI in the fall of 2012: